 While a few others might soon push their way on here, these dozen stand apart when it comes to quality and consistency.

-You want to make the most of your time in Miami.
-Our picks for five best breweries in “The Magic City” will help you do just that.
-We also want to give a shoutout to Unseen Creatures Brewing & Blending, an upcoming brewery that’s been making waves in the craft beer community.
-Follow their progress on social media.
+If you want to make the most of your time in Miami, our picks for the twelve best breweries in “The Magic City” will help you do just that.

 J. Wakefield Brewing